UniconLabs/shibboleth-hazelcast-storage-service/README.md

 **Note: this is for Shibboleth IdP v3**

-**Note: this is a currently developing project.
-Feel free to check open tickets and create new tickets for any problems you find**
+## Acquire Distribution

+There are two options for getting the distribution: downloading a prebuilt archive or building from source.

+### Prebuilt Archive

+A distribution may be downloaded from the project's Bintray page: [https://bintray.com/uniconiam/generic/shibboleth-hazelcast-storage-service](https://bintray.com/uniconiam/generic/shibboleth-hazelcast-storage-service)

-## Building
+### Building from Source

-Currently, there are no binary distributions available and one must build from source.

 1. `git clone https://github.com/UniconLabs/shibboleth-hazelcast-storage-service.git`
 1. `cd shibboleth-hazelcast-storage-service`
 1. `./gradlew clean build`

 This will create 2 files in `build/distributions`: a zip file and a tar file.

+## Installation

-Unpackage one appropriate for your platform and you should find an `edit-webapp` directory.
+Once a distribution is acquired, unpackage the archive and you should find an `edit-webapp` directory.
 Place the files in this new directory in the appropriate `edit-webapp` for your IdP.
 Rebuild and redeploy the `idp.war` file.

 ## Configuration